SaiNikhil26/Document_Retrieval_System/README.md

 2. `\health` Endpoint
    - **Description**: Check if the API is running
    - **Output**: JSON output alongw ith status

-## Explanation
-  This project uses Redis as the caching mechanism to improve the performance of a document retrieval system.
-Caching is essential in reducing the load on the database and improving the overall speed of repeated queries.
-This section explains why Redis was chosen and the caching method implemented.
-  **In-Memory Storage for High Performance** : Redis stores data in memory, which allows for incredibly fast data access.
-This makes it an ideal choice for caching, as results can be retrieved much faster than querying a database.
-Since search results in our document retrieval system may be requested multiple times, the speed advantage of Redis significantly reduces the response time for repeated queries.
-  ### Cache Key Design
-  Cache keys are generated based on the parameters of the search query, ensuring that each unique search is cached separately.
-This includes:
-    - `user_id`: The ID of the user making the request.
-    - `query_text`: The search query submitted by the user.
-    - `top_k`: The number of top results requested.
-    - `threshold`: The threshold for filtering search results.

 This `README.md` file includes installation steps, Docker setup, endpoint explanations, a section for caching methods, and rate-limiting strategies.